-In general, most estates will need to go through some sort of probate, as this is the official process of settling the estate and officiously transferring title for probate assets.
+In general, most estates will need to go through some sort of probate, as this is the official process of settling the estate and officiously transferring title to probate assets.
 That being said, certain assets do not need to go through probate in order to be transferred to a new owner under most circumstances – if structured correctly, these non-probate assets are not subject to the probate process and rely on contract law.

 These non-probate assets can include:

 - Life insurance benefits

 - Joint tenancy property

 - Bank accounts that are “payable on death”

 - Retirement accounts with valid beneficiary designations